cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 Creating the variable ``x`` via ``x = Variable()`` and adding the constraint ``x >= 0`` separately does not provide any information about the sign of ``x`` to the DCP analyzer.

+One downside of using attributes over explicit constraints is that dual variables will not be recorded.
+Dual variable values are only recorded for explicit constraints.

 .. _semidefinite:

 Semidefinite matrices